 The Statistical Advisory Service is operated by the Department of Statistics in the Faculty of Science.
 In addition to providing assistance to faculty members and graduate students on campus, members of the Statistical Advisory Service:

 In the past, seminars and workshops on a variety of statistical topics have also been developed and conducted by consultants for research groups and organizations.

-The Statistics Lab in room 311 Machray Hall was developed to support students in our introductory STAT 1000 and STAT 2000 courses.
+The Statistics Department has a computer lab equipped with recent Apple iMac computers.
+This lab in room 311 Machray Hall was developed to support students in our lower level courses.
 The Department hires senior undergraduate and graduate students to provide both statistical and computing assistance in 311 Machray Hall.
 If you are interested in working in the lab, you should contact Margaret Smith in room 318 Machray Hall.
 This lab has 43 iMacs.